hackerzhuli/unity-code/docs/UnityMessagingProtocol.md

   public string FullName;

   /// <summary>
-  /// The full name of the type containing the test method.
+  /// The type of the test node.
   /// </summary>
-  public string Type;
+  public TestNodeType Type;

-  /// <summary>
-  /// The name of the test method, if it is not a method, empty
-  /// </summary>
-  public string Method;

-  /// <summary>
-  /// The name of the assembly containing the test(eg. MyNamespace.MyAssembly), if it is an assembly or not in an assembly, empty string
-  /// </summary>
-  public string Assembly;

-  /// <summary>
-  /// The mode of the test("PlayMode" or "EditMode")
-  /// </summary>
-  public string Mode;

   /// <summary>
   /// Index of parent in TestAdaptors array, -1 for root.